open-resources/physics_bank/content/public/021.Circuits/Current/OSUPv2p10_24/OSUPv2p10_24.md

 ## Part 3

-If the power supply is to be made safe by increasing its internal resistance, what should the internal resistance be for the maximum current in this situation to be ${{ params.I_max }}\rm\ mA$ or less?
+If the power supply is to be made safe by increasing its internal resistance, what should the internal resistance be for the maximum current in this situation to be {{ params.I_max }} $\rm\ mA$ or less?

 ### Answer Section